 On three weekends throughout the month we bring industry members to the Colony to workshop the scripts with each writer.
 In addition to intensive one-on-one feedback sessions, writers and mentors enjoy an informal and sociable experience over meals and island outings.
 Mentors are drawn from an ever-expanding pool of accomplished screenwriters, directors, producers and executives.

-Our 2nd annual Screenwriters Colony: Episodic Comedy in Partnership with the Nantucket Film Festival will take place June 8-22, 2017 at Almanack Arts Colony.
+Our annual Screenwriters Colony: Episodic Comedy in Partnership with the Nantucket Film Festival takes place in June at Almanack Arts Colony.
 This collaboration provides four emerging episodic comedy writers with an immersive, all-expense paid residency and mentorship experience.

 As with our October Colony for feature film writers, applications for the Episodic Comedy Colony will be accepted by industry nomination only.
 While on Nantucket, the selected writers will work together with our Creative Advisor, Eric Gilliland, and eminent professional industry mentors to experience the writers' room, hone their craft, and develop pilots.
-The Colony will overlap with the start of the 2017 Nantucket Film Festival, allowing the writers to go from an intensive and immersive closed door experience to a public event celebrating their writing and storytelling.
+The Colony overlaps with the Nantucket Film Festival, allowing the writers to go from an intensive and immersive closed door experience to a public event celebrating their writing and storytelling.
+We open submissions for this program in late January.

 As the creative explosion in the powerful new world of VR progresses, and the technology becomes available to larger audiences, we are starting to glimpse its possibilities as an artistically compelling storytelling medium.
 Together with META: The Art of Being There we hosted a Colony program in July 2016 dedicated to exploring narrative storytelling in Virtual Reality and examining the language of writing for this new medium.